Toggle: English / Spanish

 - Vision problems, such as loss of vision, blurred vision, double vision, or missing areas in the visual field

 The health care provider will do a physical exam to look for causes of seizures.
 Blood pressure and breathing rate will be checked regularly.

 Blood and urine tests may be done to check:

-Delivering your baby is the main treatment for severe preeclampsia to prevent eclampsia.
-Allowing the pregnancy to go on can be dangerous to both you and the baby.
+The main treatment to prevent severe preeclampsia from progressing to eclampsia is giving birth to the baby.
+Letting the pregnancy go on can be dangerous for you and the baby.

 You may be given medicine to prevent seizures.
 These medicines are called anticonvulsants.